Continuing Power of Attorney for Property

 General Power of Attorney for Property

-Read about giving someone the power to make decisions about your personal care, including your health care, in Power of Attorney for Personal Care.
+Read about giving someone the power to make decisions about your personal care in Power of Attorney for Personal Care.

-You might also want to make a will to say who gets your property when you die.
-Read more at stepstojustice.ca/wills.
+Learn about making a will to say who gets your property when you die.
+Visit stepstojustice.ca/wills.

 Next page